ababic/django-cogwheels/docs/source/deprecating-app-settings/single-replacement-example.rst

             }
             data.update(**kwargs)
             return super().get_context_data(**data)

         ...

-This code will now raise the following deprecation warning:
+This line highlighted above will now cause the following deprecation warning to be raised:

 .. code-block:: console

-    RemovedInYourApp18Warning(
-        The HIDE_FULL_NAMES_IN_SUMMARY app setting is deprecated in favour of using SHOW_FULL_NAMES_IN_SUMMARY.
+    RemovedInYourApp18Warning: The HIDE_FULL_NAMES_IN_SUMMARY app setting is
+    deprecated in favour of using SHOW_FULL_NAMES_IN_SUMMARY.
 Please update your code to use 'settings.SHOW_FULL_NAMES_IN_SUMMARY' instead, as continuing to reference 'settings.HIDE_FULL_NAMES_IN_SUMMARY' will raise an AttributeError when support is removed in two versions time.
-As the name suggests, the new setting has the opposite affect, and the default value is ``True`` rather than ``False``.", )
+As the name suggests, the new setting has the opposite affect, and the default value is now True instead of False.

 ..
-NOTE:: If users of your app are referencing ``HIDE_FULL_NAMES_IN_SUMMARY`` on your settings helper for any reason, they will see this same deprecation warning.
+NOTE:: If users of your app are referencing ``settings.HIDE_FULL_NAMES_IN_SUMMARY`` or calling ``settings.get('HIDE_FULL_NAMES_IN_SUMMARY')`` for any reason, this warning will be raised by their code also.

 First, we want to update the view to use the new setting instead, because the above will now raise a deprecation warning, and that's not what we want:

 .. code-block:: python

-    # yourapp/views.py
+    :caption: yourapp/views.py
+    :emphasize-lines: 4

     class TransactionSummaryList(ListView):